 Christmas time is coming!
-Do you know what are the best Christmas destinations in 2018?
+Do you know what are the best Christmas destinations?

 From glittering cities to a few snowy escapes or even tropical beaches, here are 32 places to spend Christmas & New Year’s Eve chosen by 32 travel bloggers who recommend you the World’s most magical Christmas destinations.